aimms/language-reference/data-communication-components/data-initialization-verification-and-control/model-initialization-and-termination.rst

 To terminate your model, AIMMS performs the following actions directly prior to closing the project:

+-  AIMMS executes the predefined procedure ``PreLibraryTermination`` for each library,

 -  AIMMS executes the predefined procedure ``PreMainTermination``,

--  AIMMS executes the predefined procedure ``PreLibraryTermination`` for each library,
+-  AIMMS executes the predefined procedure ``LibraryTermination`` for each library.

--  AIMMS executes the predefined procedures ``MainTermination``, and

--  finally AIMMS executes the predefined procedure ``LibraryTermination`` for each library.
+-  finally AIMMS executes the predefined procedure ``MainTermination``.

 .. _sec:data.init.external: